mohamed-mostafa-hella/BFCAI_project_College-Enrollment-System/README.md

 ![Log in](img/sign_in.PNG)

-- First : The Admin
+- First:The Admin.

+The Admin Have A Unique Options That He Can Do What Ever He Want With The Data Base.

+This Is What Will Appear When He Login : 4 Taps.

   - Add New Student
     - In This Tab The Admin Can Add New Student Information And Then He Can Modified It If There Where Any Error In The Data And He Can Delete The Data If He Want.